Oriole Park at Camden Yards

 Having said all of that, here’s our assessment: we think the first four rows of the Rear Field Level are very good seats, especially in the infield.
 You’re close enough to the action, you’re under cover, you’re still on the lower level with access to all of the concession stands on the lower level concourse and on Eutaw Street, and, oftentimes, you’ll be able to buy these seats at a lower price than the seats below them.

 TSI TIP: If you would prefer to be in the sun, but still want to save some money, then we suggest Sections 33-39 behind home plate, and Sections 1-7 in right field.
-Sections 1-7 are angled towards home plate, like the seats below them in even Sections 6 and 8, and thus you can watch the game straight ahead of you rather than having your head turned to the side all day.
+Sections 1-7 are angled towards home plate, like the seats below them in even Sections 4-8, and thus you can watch the game straight ahead of you rather than having your head turned to the side all day.
 Meanwhile, the seats in Sections 33-39 behind home plate are just an excellent place to watch a game from.

 TSI TIP: We think Sections 9-13 are a bit of a dead zone.
 You’re better off moving closer to or further from the infield, since we think the view is better in either direction.

-The Bird Bath (Section 86)
+The Bird Bath (Sections 84-86)

 During the 2023 season, the Orioles hitters came up with a new series of celebrations, all themed around water.
 The trend picked up steam on social media, and the Orioles leaned in by creating the “Bird Bath.”

 They took Section 86, an otherwise unremarkable area just to the right of the bullpens, and made it a specially ticketed cheerleading section.
 There is a section leader who, decked out in swimwear and floaties, sprays the fans with a super soaker and water hose for every Orioles extra base hit (and whenever he feels like it).
+And somehow it became so popular that they expanded it to include Section 84 as well.

-We were skeptical that it would feel silly and gimmicky, but… we actually liked it!
-To get into the section, you show the ushers your ticket, and they put a bracelet on you so they know you’re allowed in this section and that you have consented to be sprayed.
+To get into the section, you show the ushers your ticket, and they put a bracelet on you so they know you’re actually allowed in this zone and that you have consented to be sprayed.

 Center Field Bleachers (Sections 90-98)